Personalize Your TV Experience-

 How To Use:

 Hang up, then lift the receiver and listen for dial tone.
 Press *66.
 If the line is busy listen for an announcement telling you the number is busy.
 Hang up.
 You will hear a special ring when the line is free.
 (The busy line will be dialed for the next half hour).
-To cancel Repeat Dialing: Press *86 and listen for announcement.

 How To Use: